 - an ongoing commitment to Continuing Professional Development

 - a commitment to a Code of Professional Conduct

 Nick Mitchell's view

-The Training Foundation's
+CEO, The Training Foundation

-The key objective of the TAP Programme
+The objective behind the TAP Programme

 ...enabling the 'professionalising'